ucdavis-bioinformatics-training/2021-ASM-genome-assembly/Bacterial-taxonomy.md

 >
 >It takes FASTA DNA sequence as input, and write GFF3 as output.
 It uses the new ‘nhmmer’ tool that comes with HMMER 3.1 for HMM searching in RNA:DNA style.

-To use barrnap, you can install it via Conda or Homebrew/Linuxbrew, depending on your operational system.
+To use Barrnap, you can install it via Conda or Homebrew/Linuxbrew, depending on your operational system.
 If you are working in a cluster, you can look for ‘prokka’ software that also runs barrnap.
 For more information about prokka, a cool software that performs whole genome annotation, [see here]( https://github.com/tseemann/prokka).

-Once you have barrnap ready to run, you will only need your genome in .fasta file.
-In this example, I am using barrnap 0.9:
+Once you have Barrnap ready to run, you will only need your genome in .fasta file.
+In this example, I am using Barrnap v.
+0.9:

 `barrnap --help`